Demo-Smart-Factory-Concordia-University/OpenFactory-AssetAPI/app/ServingLayer_AssetStreams.md

 ```
 ### Description

-* All Asset events are published to a single Kafka topic, ofa_assets, by OpenFactory's stream layer.
+* All Asset events are published to a single Kafka topic, `ofa_assets`, by OpenFactory's stream layer.
 * Using **ksqlDB or Kafka Streams**, this topic is **split into multiple derived topics**, each filtered and partitioned by Asset attribute (e.g., `workcenter`):

   * Example derived topics: